AaltoSciComp/scicomp-docs/triton/apps/generative_ai_tools.rst

-Generative AI Tools on Triton
+Generative AI Tools from Science-IT
 =============================

-If you need to use generative AI, there are many different ways.
+If you need to use generative AI tools for, e.g. question and answering, speech to text, or text embedding, there are many tools and platforms available.
 Roughly speaking, you could

 * Use it via some web service.